Sanxingdui: Discovery

 In March 2021, more than 500 cultural relics, including a 3,000-year-old gold mask, were discovered at Sanxingdui at a 4.6-square-mile area outside the provincial capital of Chengdu.
 The mask is estimated to be made from 84% gold and weighs 280 grams (0.6 pounds).
 According to the National Cultural Heritage Administration, the items were recovered from six newly discovered "sacrificial pits".
 Additional masks, jade tools, and ivory relics were also discovered in the pit.
 The six pits were discovered at the Sanxingdui site between 2020 and 2022 during a renewed slate of excavations.
 The artifacts found in these excavations include fragments of a gold mask, traces of silk, bronze ware depicting animals, ivory carvings, and more.
 A round of excavations is scheduled to conclude in October 2022.

 Culture

 The timeline of the culture of the Sanxingdui site is thought to be divided into several phases.
 The Sanxingdui culture that corresponds to periods II-III of the site, was a mysterious civilization in southern China.
-This culture is contemporaneous with the Shang dynasty, however, that culture developed a different method of bronze-making from the Shang.
-The first phase that corresponds to period I of the site belongs to the Baodun, and the final phase (period IV) the culture was succeeded by the state of Ba and state of Shu.
+This culture is contemporaneous with the Shang dynasty, but it developed a different artistic style of bronze-making from the Shang.
+The first phase that corresponds to period I of the site belongs to the Baodun, and after the final phase (period IV) the culture was succeeded by the state of Ba and kingdom of Shu.
 Speculation regarding the end of the Sanxingdui culture includes that it might have been the result of natural disasters (evidence of massive flooding and an earthquake were found), or invasion by another culture.

-The culture was governed by a strong central theocracy with trade links to bronze from Yin and ivory from Southeast Asia.
+The culture was governed by a strong central theocracy with trade links to bronze from Yin and ivory from South Asia.